 Kennedy Space Center Bus Tour

 Base admission to Kennedy Space Center includes a bus tour that departs every 15 minutes.

-These air conditioned coaches will take you from the Visitors Center past some of the most iconic sights of the Space Center, including the famous countdown clock that counted down to so many historic flights.
+These air conditioned coaches will take you from the Visitor Complex past some of the most iconic sights of the Space Center, including the famous countdown clock that ushered in so many historic flights.